A One-Covariate-at-a-Time Method for Nonparametric Additive Models: The Multiple-Stage Procedure

 (iii) $E\left( \text{\emph{FPR}}_{n}\right) \leq p^{\ast\ast}/\left( p_{n}-p^{\ast}\right) +C_{4}n^{-M}$ for some positive $C_{4}$ and any fixed positive large constant $M;$

 (iv) \emph{FDR}$_{n}\overset{P}{\rightarrow}0.$ \end{theorem}

 Theorem \ref{TH:stoppingFDR}(i) implies the OCMT procedure can terminate at step $p^{\ast}$ with very high probability.
 Theorem \ref{TH:stoppingFDR} (ii)-(iv) implies that all of TPR$_{n},$ FPR$_{n}$ and FDR$_{n}$ can be well controlled.
-All results but part (iv) in the above theorem is a non-asymptotic result and works for all finite sample sizes in principle.
 Of course, when $n\rightarrow\infty,$ we need to conduct at most $p^{\ast}$-stage procedure to determine all signals and eliminate all noise variables, with very high probability.